robinsonlovatto/simple-test-project-variation-react-native/README.md

 # React Native - A simple test project
 Exercise on React Native for the Bootcamp GoStack - Rocketseat.

-Add a record in the backend by clicking the button "Adicionar".
+Add likes to a repository by clicking the button "Curtir".

 To install all dependencies: